www.BillSmithBooks.com BillSmithBooks.com

 Just about everywhere.

 Whether the setting is a distant planet, Europe in the Middle Ages, or your "boring" hometown "where nothing ever happens," stories are still fundamentally about people and how they deal with the challenges in their lives.
-The same themes run throughout the history of storytelling even if the scenery and costumes are vastly different.
+The same themes run throughout the history of storytelling, even if the scenery and costumes are vastly different.

 What separates a great story from a forgettable one is how the story is told.
 The author's job is to make the reader care about the characters.

-My best advice: Write what you are called to write.
-Don't write for the market or just follow what's hot right now.
 Write what you love.
-I’m drawn to tales of high adventure and fantastic settings, so that’s what I write.
+I'm drawn to tales of starship battles, high adventure and fantastic settings, so that's what I write.

 If you want to learn about the craft of writing, here are some helpful books on the subject:

-There are also many books on how to write for specific genres like science fiction and fantasy.
+There are also many helpful books on how to write for specific genres like science fiction and fantasy.

 What does it take to be a successful writer?